 The difference between now and a year ago is that the reference period for overtime and irregular hours has been set by the Government at 52 weeks.
-This was a key change in the Good Work Plan that took effect in April this year and gives employers a fixed period of time to use as a reference point.
+This was a key change in the Good Work Plan that took effect in April 2020 and gives employers a fixed period of time to use as a reference point.

 Here you can get much more detail with regards to irregular working patterns, but the essence of this change is the reference period and that holiday pay is calculated as an average of the hourly/daily rate over the previous rolling 52 weeks.

 If an employee has been with you less than a year then you simply use the whole period of employment up to a year and thereafter, use the 52 week reference period.